Kurehava/MagicEditor/README.md

-# IMG-PDF-Conversion-Merger-Tool
+# MagicEditor
-A safe and easy-to-use local image conversion, PDF conversion and merging tool
+Format conversion and merge tool for images and PDF files locally

+## feature
+* Safety
+* Easy to use
+* Extensible